 The “physical intervention” soon started to bear fruit: because I was able to relax more physically I was also able to think more clearly and with a more positive mindset.
-This compounded the effect of the treatments: thinking freely and reconnecting my creative side helped the body remain more relax and better able to recharge its batteries with rest.
+This compounded the effect of the treatments: thinking freely and reconnecting my creative side undoubtedly helped the body remain more relaxed and better able to recharge its batteries with rest.

-How you can experience more clarity too
+How you can experience more clarity and clear your head too

 I always insist that clients turn their phones on silence during the treatment.
 I do this too.
 The reason for this is that it gives them the chance to disconnect from their digital life and being always available.
 Let’s face it, we are all addicted to our digital lives to varying degrees.
-On my side going unplugged gives me the chance to work intuitively to make sure I focus on what the client needs.
+On my side going unplugged gives me the chance to work intuitively to make sure I focus on what my client needs.